-The need to keep physical distance during COVID-19 amplifies the importance of relationships and human connection.
+<text></text> The need to keep physical distance during COVID-19 amplifies the importance of relationships and human connection.
 The District prioritizes student and staff well-being and recognizes the power of human connection.
 Interactions that lead with a focus on social and emotional needs, where students feel that adults care about them, serve as a protective factor for general mental health and well-being.
-The SEAD Companion Guide shares the evidence base for learning, student well-being, digital interface considerations, and SEAD practices.
-The Academic and Instructional Continuity guide communicates the District plan for in-person and remote instruction during the 2020-2021 school year.
+The SEAD Companion Guide shares the evidence base for learning, student well-being, digital interface considerations, and SEAD practices. <image/> <section-header><section-header></section-header></section-header> The Academic and Instructional Continuity guide communicates the District plan for in-person and remote instruction during the 2020-2021 school year.
 This guide provides targeted plans for Tier 1 instruction at each grade-level and core content areas, as well as direction for progress monitoring and tiered student supports.
 Highlights include the District plan for supporting instruction in both synchronous and asynchronous learning environments, and how a learning management system will help us track student progress in learning.
-The Digital Dual Language Models outline the recommendations regarding best practices in digital dual language that protects the district's 80/20 Dual Language Model for elementary students and the Dual Language Model for Secondary students during remote learning.
-E DUAL
+SAN ANTONIO ISD The Digital Dual Language Models outline the recommendations regarding best practices in digital dual language that protects the District's 80/20 Dual Language Model for elementary students and the Dual Language Model for Secondary students during remote learning.

-The Digital Disability Services Model outlines how teachers can accommodate and modify for students with disabilities in the different support settings we provide to meet students' needs, including co-teach settings, in-class support, self-contained settings (ACE, BSC, Resource, ECSE), itinerant services, and dyslexia programs.

-The CARE Team provides an overview of the District's response to students in crisis who may require substantial attention and intervention to fully address mental health.
+Special Education The Digital Disability Services Model outlines how teachers can accommodate and modify for students with disabilities in the different support settings we provide to meet students' needs, including co-teach settings, in-class support, self-contained settings (ACE, BSC, Resource, ECSE), itinerant services, and dyslexia programs. <image/> The CARE Team provides an overview of the District's response to students in crisis who may require substantial attention and intervention to fully address mental health.
 This guide outlines the CARE Team approach to student support for those students for whom campus level interventions and strategies are insufficient to meet the needs of the student during the crisis.
 The CARE Team both intervenes during the crisis and also provides follow-up support such as consultation on the behavior intervention plan, crisis management plan, professional development, modeling, and expedited evaluation for special education services when appropriate.

-Restorative practices is an approach to building healthy relationships and a sense of community campus-wide.
+The storative set of the set of t Restorative practices is an approach to building healthy relationships and a sense of community campus-wide.
 This innovative method establishes positive school climate by addressing student behavior in a manner that proactively promotes relationships, fosters belonging over exclusion, and uses social engagement to address conflict and meaningful accountability over punishment.
 This guide describes the District's restorative approach.